ethereum/populus/docs/testing.rst

 The :ref:`Project` object for your project.

-This object is important, since other objects, like chain, are derived from it
+This project object is initialised first, and the rest of the fixtures are derived from it.

 .. code-block:: python